SvilenStoev/Angular-App-Befer/README.md

 - Web Api services + AJAX real-time Requests

 ## Initial StartUp

+1) Download the code from this repo.

+2) Run "npm i" for installing all depencencies.

-Run "ng serve" for a dev server.
+3) Run "ng serve" for a dev server.
 Navigate to http://localhost:4200/.

 ## 🧑 Author